 The main limitation to DBS is the relatively small volume of blood, making it necessary to analyze each sample for a finite list of substances.
 As the blood draw capacity of DBS collection devices improves, it is anticipated that labs will be able to analyze each sample for a larger list of prohibited substances.

-9. Will DBS testing become a routine collection and analysis method?
+9. Is DBS testing a routine collection and analysis method?